drclaw1394/perl-usac-mime/README.md

 - Load and Save from file

-    An external MIME type database in NGINX or Apache formats can be used to create an instance
+    An external MIME type database in nginx or Apache formats can be used to create an instance

 - Low overhead

     The database in indexed into a anonymous hash ref for direct lookup

-# Motiviation
+# Motivation

 Performance.
 The indexed database is a straight perl hash so no method or subroutine overheads.
 When responding to as many HTTP requests as possible,